- This event has passed.

 This tour is part of our 19th season of service to the community.
 Learn about history, personalities, preservation challenges, and architectural features on a walking tour led by Preservation Greensboro’s executive director Benjamin Briggs.
 You will gain insights on the touchstones to Black history in Greensboro, and its legacy that represents important contributions to American history.

 This tour is FREE to the community (but we hope you will consider joining as a member).
-This tour begins [TBD], and will take 60 to 90 minutes.
+Please reserve your place on the walk you want to join by emailing us.
+This tour begins at the southeastern corner of East Market Street and Murrow Boulevard, and will take 60 to 90 minutes.
 Rescheduled in case of rain/thunder — updates will be made on our social media.
 Wear comfortable shoes!